rudolphventer/pafin-crud-backend/README.md

 INSERT INTO users (name, email, password) VALUES ('TestUser', 'test@test.com', 'password1'), ('TestUser2', 'test2@test.com', 'password2');
 ```

-The above commands will quickly set up the database for this assessment and are not best practice in any way.
+The above commands will quickly set up the database for this assessment.
+I am no SQL wizard so this is very much not best practice in any way and can certainly be done more concisely and securely.
 The `apiRole` account created here is what should be used for your `DB_USER` and `DB_PASSWORD` in you .env file.

 ## Manual testing

 Once the API and database are running you can start testing the endpoints.
-You will need to get a JWT token by making a `GET` request to the `/api/signin` endpoint (`localhost:3000/api/login` if you are running the API locally).
+You will need to get a JWT token by making a `GET` request to the `/api/login` endpoint (`localhost:3000/api/login` if you are running the API locally).

 The request body should contain your admin credentials from your .env file like so: